Czech Republic: Industry

 Škoda Transportation is the fourth largest tram producer in the world; nearly one third of all trams in the world come from Czech factories.
-The Czech Republic is also the world's largest vinyl records manufacturer, with GZ Media producing about 6 million pieces annually in Loděnice. Česká zbrojovka is among the ten largest firearms producers in the world and five who produce automatic weapons.
+The Czech Republic is also the world's largest vinyl records manufacturer, with GZ Media producing about 6 million pieces annually in Loděnice.

+Defense has also been a traditionally important part of industry, with Czechoslovakia having been the world's largest exporter of arms in 1934 and 1935.
+In 2025, the largest defense companies included the Czechoslovak Group (worth € 13,57 billion), STV Group (worth € 1,13 billion), Colt CZ Group (worth € 1,09 billion) and Omnipol (worth € 0,58 billion).

 In the food industry, Czech companies include Agrofert, Kofola and Hamé.

 Energy

 Production of Czech electricity exceeds consumption by about 10 TWh per year, the excess being exported.
 Nuclear power presently provides about 30 percent of the total power needs, its share is projected to increase to 40 percent.
 In 2005, 65.4 percent of electricity was produced by steam and combustion power plants (mostly coal); 30 percent by nuclear plants; and 4.6 percent came from renewable sources, including hydropower.
 The largest Czech power resource is Temelín Nuclear Power Station, with another nuclear power plant in Dukovany.

 The Czech Republic is reducing its dependence on highly polluting low-grade brown coal as a source of energy.
-Natural gas is procured from Russian Gazprom, roughly three quarters of domestic consumption, and from Norwegian companies, which make up most of the remaining quarter.
-Russian gas is imported via Ukraine, Norwegian gas is transported through Germany.
+Natural gas is purchased from Norwegian companies and as liquefied gas LNG from the Netherlands and Belgium.
+In the past, three-quarters of gas supplies came from Russia, but after the start of the 2022 Russian invasion of Ukraine, the government gradually stopped these supplies.
 Gas consumption (approx. 100 TWh in 2003–2005) is almost double electricity consumption.
 South Moravia has small oil and gas deposits.